eleanor-m/n_epma_analysis/README.md

 Workaround: open the input file, manually edit the H valence selecting zero oxygens for each 1 cation.
 Close the file.
 This doesn't alter the file, but does alter the state of CalcZAF for the remainder of your session so that it should read files correctly after this.

+Steps to run a given input file through calczaf:

+1. [optionally] If the sample has N specified as (NH4)2O, go to **File** --> **Open CalcZAF input data file**, then manually adjust the H speciation as described above.
+Then **File** --> **Close CalcZAF Input Data File**.
+2. If you need to use custom standards, follow CalcZAF documentation to add custom standards to the default database and save as a file.
+Select a custom database using **Standard** --> **Select Standard Database**.
+Please contact me for a copy of the standard database I used if you wish to re-run the calculations in this repo.
+3. Select the matric correction method and MAC tables. **Analytical** --> **ZAF, Phi-Rho-Z, Alpha Factor and Calibration Curve Selections**.
+In the dialogue, click the yellow button **ZAF - Phi-Rho-Z options** and select the desired method (here we use XPP).
+Optionally, back in the first dialogue click on **MAC tables** to select the MAC table to use (here we used the default, LINEMU).
+2. **File** --> **Open CalcZAF Input Data File And Calculate/Export All**.
+Select the file of interest, and a dialogue will ask for an export file name.
+Leave the default (same name ending in _Export) because the code in this repo is set up to look for files with this naming convention.